-So you’re having a baby… and you’ve been given a list of the baby supplies recommended to have before bringing the baby home.
+So you’re having a baby… and you’ve been given a list of the necessary supplies before bringing the baby home.
 It is an overwhelming list.
-I know as a new parent you want to be prepared and have everything ready when you return from the hospital.
+As a new parent, you want to be prepared and have everything ready when you return from the hospital.
 As a mom myself, I have some good news for you.
-You can save some money by not buying everything on the newborn baby lists.
+You can save money by not buying everything on the newborn baby list.

 Baby swing

-Most babies love a baby swing and will use it starting the day you bring him home.
-A swing offers baby entertainment, soothing, a clean/safe place to sleep and most importantly it gives your arms a chance to rest from all of that rocking.
+Most babies love a baby swing and will use it the day you bring them home.
+A swing offers baby entertainment, soothing, a clean/safe place to sleep, and, most importantly, gives your arms a chance to rest from all that rocking.

 I highly recommend investing in the Fisher Price cradle and swing.
-It is a well-made product with two direction rocking, soothing songs and mobile.
-Plus, my child and friend’s children were always happy in this swing for hours on end.
+It is a well-made product with two-direction rocking, soothing songs, and mobile.
+Plus, my child and friend’s children were always happy in this swing for hours.
 It’s a true lifesaver.

 Car Seat

-Clearly you will need an infant car seat and you would never want to compromise your baby’s safety.
+You will need an infant car seat, and you would never want to compromise your baby’s safety.
 So spend the money needed.
-Also, take time researching this item as different brand car seats handle different height/weights and surprisingly different car seat brands fit better in some make/model cars than others.
+Also, take time researching this item as different brands of car seats handle different heights/weights, and surprisingly, different car seat brands fit better in some make/model cars than others.
 I recommend the Evenflo Tribute LX Convertible Car Seat

 Sleep Sack

-This item may not be on every newborn list but it is a must for me, here’s why.
-Once you start reading newborn care books and talk to your pediatrician you’ll learn about SIDS.
+This item may not be on every newborn list, but it is a must for me.
+Here’s why.
+Once you start reading newborn care books and talk to your pediatrician, you’ll learn about SIDS.
 Sudden Infant Death Syndrome.
-There are many preventative measures you can take to reduce the risk of SIDS, including not using baby blankets as they might interfere with the baby’s breathing.
-Sleep sacks are used to keep your little one warm and swaddled but cannot accidentally cover the baby’s face.
-I recommend Halo brand of sleepsacks, I use them for my kids and they come in a huge range of sizes and weights.
+You can take many preventative measures to reduce the risk of SIDS, including not using baby blankets as they might interfere with the baby’s breathing.
+Sleep sacks keep your little one warm and swaddled but cannot accidentally cover the baby’s face.
+I recommend Halo brand of sleepsacks, I use them for my kids, and they come in a vast range of sizes and weights.

 Stroller

-The next big ticket item I recommend investing money in… your stroller.
-Before having the baby you might think you’ll only use it for walking through your neighborhood.
+The next oversized ticket item I recommend investing money in… your stroller.
+Before having the baby, you might think you’ll only use it for walking through your neighborhood.
 But you will use it much more than you expect.
 Taking walks postpartum might be your only way to exercise for years.
-You’ll use it going to the pediatrician, through malls, restaurants, airport, even the grocery store.
-This is why I recommend investing in a good quality stroller, even if pricey.
-Also be sure the stroller you choose can accommodate the brand of infant car seat that you choose.
+You’ll use it for the pediatrician, through malls, restaurants, airports, and even the grocery store.
+I recommend investing in a good quality stroller, even if pricey.
+Also, be sure the stroller you choose can accommodate the brand of infant car seat that you choose.

 The stroller I use and recommend is the Uppababy Vista.
-Yes, it is very expensive but SO worth it.
+Yes, it is very expensive, but SO worth it.
 It comes with an infant bassinet which can be attached to the stroller or even for naps inside the house or while traveling.
-The stroller has a baby/toddler seat which can face you or the street, another great feature.
-The Uppababy customer service and repair service is fantastic.
-If you have another child down the road you can even add a second seat.
+The stroller has a baby/toddler seat that can face you or the street, another great feature.
+The Uppababy customer service and repair service are fantastic.
+You can add a second seat if you have another child down the road.
 This allows you to save the cost of a double stroller one day, so you might as well invest in 1 great one from the start.

 Baby Furniture

-Invest in higher quality baby furniture.
-You’ll be using it more than you expect and toddlers can really be rough on furniture.
+Invest in higher-quality baby furniture.
+You’ll use it more than expected, and toddlers can be rough on furniture.
 It’s hard to imagine your sweet infant becoming a toddler who will bite, climb and jump off the furniture you’re buying, but he or she probably will!
-I especially recommend spending the money if you purchase convertible furniture that you intend to use through childhood.
-If you are just buying nursery furniture to be used for a year or two, you may not want to invest quite as much.
+I recommend spending the money if you purchase convertible furniture that you intend to use through childhood.
+If you are buying nursery furniture to be used for a year or two, you may not want to invest quite as much.

 What Not To Spend Too Much Money On Your Baby